shayanadc/data-structure/README.md

 ## balanced_brackets
 Given  strings of brackets, determine whether each sequence of brackets is balanced.
 If a string is balanced, print YES on a new line; otherwise, print NO on a new line.
 Time Complexity: O(n)

+## maximum_repeated_element
+Given an array with repeated elements, the task is to find the maximum distance two occurrences of an element.
+Time complexity : O(n)